 “Being in senior management allows me to seamlessly apply the knowledge and experience gained in all my areas of training and work.
 I’m not necessarily a big enthusiast of inter-disciplinary studies or approaches, I am a believer in intra-disciplinary studies and approaches.”

 For Francois it is all about people and he found that the most complex problems are best solved by looking at it from different angles and perspectives and to unpack or disaggregate it so that it is less complex and daunting.

 While starting his career he kept on studying part time.
-He graduated with a Hons Bachelors in Business Administration and MBA both with distinction form SU in 1995 and 1996 respectively.
-A postgraduate diploma in Tax Law from UCT in 1998 and LLB and LLM degrees from Unisa followed.
-Still there was no end to his studies and he completed an MSc in Finance in 2016, specialising in Economic Policy from the School of Oriental and African Studies (SOAS), London University.
-He is currently enrolled as an external PhD candidate at Leiden University with his thesis titled ‘Equality and the Right to Effective Legal Representation.’
+He graduated with a honours bachelor’s in business administration and MBA both with distinction from SU in 1995 and 1996 respectively.
+A postgraduate diploma in tax law from UCT in 1998 and LLB and LLM degrees from Unisa followed.
+Still there was no end to his studies and he completed an MSc in finance in 2016, specialising in economic policy from the School of Oriental and African Studies (SOAS), London University.
+He is currently enrolled as an external PhD candidate at Leiden University with his thesis titled ‘Equality and the Right to Effective Legal Representation’.

 - By Elbie Els -